ProjectPythia/pythia-foundations/foundations/conda.md

 A few reasons why we recommend installing Miniforge:

-1. It's quicker and takes up less disk space.
+1. It's free, lightweight, and won't interfere with other installations on your computer.
 2. It encourages you to install only the packages you need in reproducible isolated environments for specific projects.
 This is generally a more robust way to work with open source tools.
 3. It uses `conda-forge` as the default channel for packages, which is our recommended way to get up-to-date, interoperable packages.